BRATTLEBORO -- Be cautious while walking around and shoveling snow in the winter.

 "Biggest thing to remember is to walk like a penguin, not like an Egyptian," he said.
 "You step differently, you almost waddle on ice.
 It gives you better balance.
 When checking on properties, I’m not thinking about that.
 I try to prepare the property the best I can, to eliminate any possibility that a person can slip."

 Also, as a firefighter, Abair has seen his fair share of car accidents.
-He said that he’s seen many people slip and fall because of ice.

 Here are 10 tips from SIMA for walking safely in snow or ice:

 1. Wear proper footwear.
 Abair said that his company tries to recommend that people wear boots into work and change into shoes when they get there.